theaaravagarwal/Aarav_BlueStampPortfolio/index.md

     This algorithm is used to estimate distance currently and will be used in the future to estimate health.
 It serves as a step detection algorithm using accelerometer data.
 The algorithm computes the magnitude of the acceleration vector and estimates the gravitational component.
 This gravity estimate is subtracted from the raw magnitude to obtain a filtered signal representing the true acceleration.
 The algorithm then calculates a dynamic threshold based on the average magnitude of recent samples.
 The algorithm looks for valleys and peaks in the filtered signal that meet specific criteria for step detection: the amplitude must exceed the threshold, the time interval between steps must be less than around 250 ms, and a valid valley must precede the peak.
 When all these conditions are satisfied, a step is registered.
 I encountered a lot of challenges when developing this algorithm such as the math behind the low pass filter, and implementing the gravity filtration with the AHRS gravity filtration system.

-    why             √
-    how             √
-    summary         √
-    challenges      ∆

     ```cpp
     void update(const sensors_event_t& accel) {
         float magnitude = sqrt(